 Current Status: On 5/22/97 a Notice of Intent to prepare an EIS was published in the Federal Register (62 FR 28009) for publication.
 The Hanford site is one of the sites being considered for siting the facilities for weapons-useable plutonium disposition.
 A public meeting was held on July 1, 1997 at the Shilo Inn, Richland, WA.
 The comment period closed on July 18, 1997.
 The comment response document was issued in August 1997.
 A concurrence draft was distributed on May 5, 1998.
 A draft EIS mini offsite concurrence review was scheduled for May 14, 1998 in Germantown, MD.
 The draft EIS was released on July 14, 1998 for public review.
 The preferred alternatives are: Savannah River Site and the Pantex Plant for pit disassembly and conversion.
 Hanford and INEEL were also considered.
-The comment period runs through September 16, 1998.
+The comment period ran through September 16, 1998.
 A public meeting was held on August 4, 1998 in Richland.
+The Final EIS and Comment Review are in preparation.
+HQ/MD prepared a Draft SEIS for impacts on reactor sites.
+EH approved the Draft SEIS.
+The NOA was published in the May 14, 1999 Federal Register (64 FR 26409.
+A public meeting was held in Washington, D.C. on June 15.
+The comment period closed June 28, 1999.
+The preliminary Final was received August 16, 1999.

-DOE/EIS-0286 Hanford Site Solid Waste (Radioactive & Hazardous) Program EIS
+DOE/EIS-0286Hanford Site Solid Waste (Radioactive & Hazardous) Program EIS

 On 5/16/97, the Acting Manager-RL determined that an EIS was the appropriate level of NEPA review.
 The draft Notice of Intent was sent to EM-1 on 6/30/97 for approval.
 EH gave the SW EIS the EIS number 0286.
 The NOI was approved by EH-1 on 10/21/97 and appeared in the FR on 10/27/97 (62 FR 55615).
 Public scoping meetings were held in Richland on November 12, 1997 and in Pendleton, Oregon on November 13, 1997.
 The State of Oregon requested an extension of the public scoping period from December 11, 1997 to January 30, 1998, and requested additional public meetings.
 In response to this request the comment period was extended to January 30, 1998.
 The Notice of Extension appeared in the December 11, 1997 Federal Register (62 FR 65254).
 A letter was received from the Yakama Indian Nation (YIN) requesting they be co-preparers of the EIS.
 After a meeting between RL and the Yakama Technical Staff, the YIN sent a second letter asking for co-operating agency status.
 The extended scoping period closed January 30, 1998.
 Written comments were received, including comments from the Washington State Department of Ecology and the Oregon Department of Energy.
 In April RL accepted the YIN as a consulting agency in the preparation of this EIS.
 Work has been focussed on defining the inventory of wastes to be addressed in the EIS.
 A letter was signed by the RL-NCO on August 20, 1998 inviting the YIN to participate in the EIS preparation meetings.
+The draft EIS is anticipated to be issued in FY 2000.